Ethics in Ministry

 Antiracism Ethics Training Q & A

-Who is required to attend the training?
+Who is required to participate in the training?

 ALL clergy under appointment in WNC and all certified lay ministers/lay supply pastors under assignment in the WNCC are required to attend a two-day session by June 2024.
 WNC clergy under appointment in other annual conferences (whether to a church or extension ministry/appointment beyond the local church) are encouraged to try to come to WNC for a training event.
 You will be required to do quadrennial ethics training.
 If you cannot get to WNC for this training, you will need to find a similar training event and send it to Rev. Kim Ingram for approval PRIOR to registering or participating.